 FAQ

-A data engineer is responsible for the ingestion, quality, integration, governance, and security of data – in short, taking data from various sources and making it reliable and useful.
-This enables data analysts and data scientists to use the data for business intelligence, data analytics, and building data products.
+A data engineer is responsible for data ingestion, quality, integration, governance, and security – in short, taking data from various sources and making it reliable and useful.
+This enables data analysts and scientists to use the data for business intelligence, analytics, and building data products.

-Many organizations lack the specialized data engineering expertise that is required to fully realize value from data.
-At Infostrux, we handle the data engineering for you.
+Many organizations lack the specialized data engineering expertise required to realize value from data fully.
+At Infostrux, we handle data engineering for you.
 We build and manage automated data pipelines as a unified data cloud solution running on Snowflake.

-Next, we need to dive further into the details of your domain to fully assess and diagnose your business requirements.
-During this stage, we will meet with your data team and review your technology stack.
+Next, we need to dive further into the details of your domain to assess and diagnose your business requirements fully.
+We will meet with your data team and review your technology stack during this stage.

-Once we have gathered enough information from the call and our audit, we can put together a plan that’s right for you.
-We will deliver a detailed proposal, go over any questions you may have, and make any necessary revisions.
+We can assemble the right plan for you once we have gathered enough information from the call and our audit.
+We will deliver a detailed proposal, review any questions, and make any necessary revisions.

 Upon approval, we will get to work.
 Depending on the package, you can expect our team to complete our services in as little as 4 – 6 weeks for a pilot (MVP) engagement, 2 – 4 months for a foundational engagement, and 4 – 6 months for a large-scale migration engagement.